 Canteen Vs Plastic Bottle

 Stainless steel and titanium canteens can be heated over a fire so you can boil and purify your water before drinking.
-They are not only more versatile than a plastic bottle but also better for the environment.
+They are not only more versatile than plastic bottles but also better for the environment.

-These products are also free of lead and other nasty toxins that have been found in plastic bottles.
-That means that, not only will your water taste better, it will also be better for you.
+These products are also free of lead and other nasty toxins found in plastic bottles.
+That means not only will your water taste better, but it will also be better for you.

 The Nalgene stainless steel bottle is a much more affordable product that is corrosion-free, leak-proof, and durable.
-It is a little on the heavy side, but it’s also great for heating water over a fire so if you don’t mind carrying a few extra ounces, the Nalgene offers excellent value for money.
+It is a little heavy, but it’s also great for heating water over a fire, so if you don’t mind carrying a few extra ounces, the Nalgene offers excellent value for money.

 In the budget section, the Bambaw is the clear winner.
-It’s lightweight as well as affordable, but still durable enough for most adventurers.
-It has a good carrying capacity as well as being both well-designed and eco-friendly.
+It’s lightweight and affordable but still durable enough for most adventurers.
+It has a good carrying capacity and is well-designed and eco-friendly.